 A low red blood count, or anemia, can cause feelings of fatigue and weakness.
 When a person has a lower red blood count than is normal, their body has to work harder to get enough oxygen to the cells.

-Low red blood cell count can cause a variety of symptoms and complications.
+A low red blood cell (RBC) count can cause a variety of symptoms and health complications.

-There are several diet and lifestyle changes that people can make to help the body increase the number of red blood cells.
-However, if symptoms persist, it is important to see a doctor.
+There are several diet and lifestyle changes people can make to help the body increase its RBC count.
+However, if symptoms continue, it is important to see a doctor.

-Red blood cells are the most abundant cells in human blood.
+RBCs are the most common component of human blood.
 The cells contain hemoglobin, which is a protein that carries oxygen around the body.
-Hemoglobin is also responsible for the blood's distinctive color.
+Hemoglobin is also responsible for blood's red color.

-Red blood cells will circulate in the body for an average of 115 days.
-After this, they go to the liver, where they are broken down, and their nutrients are recycled back into the cells.
+RBCs circulate the body for an average of 115 days.
+After this, they go to the liver, where they break down.
+The body recycles their nutrients back into the cells.

-Red blood cells are continuously produced in the bone marrow.
-If the body does not receive a regular supply of necessary nutrients, the red blood cells may become malformed or die off at a faster rate than the body can replace them.
+The bone marrow continuously produces RBCs.
+If the body does not receive a regular supply of necessary nutrients, the RBCs may become malformed or die off at a faster rate than the body can replace them.

-A low red blood cell count is usually due to low consumption of essential nutrients.
-Eating more nutrient-rich foods can give the body the necessary tools to create healthy red blood cells.
+A low RBC count usually occurs when a person does not eat enough essential nutrients.
+Eating more nutrient-dense foods can give the body the necessary tools to create functional RBCs.

-These vitamins and minerals can also be taken as supplements, although it is best to get nutrients straight from healthful foods.
-Try to consume foods rich in the following nutrients:
+People can also take these essential vitamins and minerals as supplements, although it is best to get nutrients from healthful foods in the diet if possible.
+It is best to consume foods that provide the following nutrients:

-Iron is the nutrient most commonly associated with anemia.
-The body uses iron to make the hemoglobin that stores the oxygen in the blood cells.
-Without iron, these cells can die or be unable to deliver oxygen to the body.
+Iron is the nutrient with most links to anemia.
+The body uses iron to make hemoglobin, which stores oxygen in the blood cells.
+Without iron, these cells may die or become unable to send oxygen around the body.